-Table 9: Manifestations of structures in case of IoT 1 application application 1 Technology application Self-learning, self-repairing networks, easy-to-deploy IoT software things-to-humans collaboration, cognitive processing and optimization of the activities.
-2 Individual knowledge The more operatory and programming knowledge and skill essential to realizing the items addressed for technology application 3 Attitude toward technology Monitoring the activities, saving the energy essential to performing the activities, reducing the time necessary for the activities.
-4 Organization infrastructure of technology and technology security Computing facilities, security management, network infrastructure security, application security, users' access control.
+Table 9: Manifestations of structures in case of IoT

+application Technology Self-learning, self-repairing networks, easy-to-deploy IoT application software things-to-humans collaboration, cognitive processing and optimization of the activities.
+2 Individual The more operatory knowledge programming knowledge and skill essential to realizing the items addressed for technology application Attitude Monitoring the activities. saving the energy essential to toward technology performing the activities, reducing the time necessary for the activities.
+Computing facilities, security Organization infrastructure management, network infrastructure of security, technology application security, users' access control. and technology security